Macroscopic loops in the loop O(n) model via the XOR trick

 Next, fix a loop configuration $\omega$, and let $\mathsf{Out}(\omega)$ be the set of all outermost loops in $\omega$, and let $\mathsf{Area}(\ell)$ be the number of faces surrounded by an outermost loop $\ell \in \mathsf{Out}(\omega)$.
 By isoperimetric considerations, there exists an absolute constant $c$ so that $\mathsf{Area}(\ell) \leq c |\ell|^2$.
 Then

-where the inequality on the second line follows because the number of faces bordering a loop is greater than its length divided by six, and the inequality in the third lines simply sums over a larger set.
-Dividing both sides of~\eqref{eq:unif-int-of-area-ell} by~$|F(\Lambda_k(\zero))|$ we obtain
+where the inequality on the second line follows because the number of faces bordering a loop is greater than its length divided by six, and the inequality in the third line simply sums over a larger set.
+Dividing both sides of~\eqref{eq:unif-int-of-area-ell} by the number of faces in $\Lambda_k(\zero)$, we obtain

 Taking the $\liminf$ as $k$ goes to infinity, we find that the tail expectation is uniformly bounded from below --- i.e. $\{\calL(\mathbf{f}_k)\}$ is not uniformly integrable. \end{proof}